Why Travel Insiders Are Ditching Wi-Fi Routers for Ahamo Mobile Carriers | FRIDAY DIGITAL

 In fact, there are zero drawbacks to “ahamo,” such as…

-For example, ahamo covers slightly fewer countries and areas than other mobile carriers do for overseas roaming.’
-As of March 2012, NTT DoCoMo covers more than 200 countries/areas and au/UQ Mobile covers more than 160 countries/areas, while ahamo covers 91 countries/areas.
-Even though ahamo covers 98% of the countries/regions that Japanese travel to, one must be careful when going to the remaining 2% of countries/regions.
+For instance, ahamo covers slightly fewer countries/regions compared to other mobile carriers for international roaming.
+As of March 2024, while NTT Docomo covers over 200 countries/regions and au/UQ Mobile covers over 160 countries/regions, ahamo covers only 91 countries/regions.
+Even though it covers 98% of the countries/regions where Japanese people travel, caution should be exercised when traveling to the remaining 2% of countries/regions.

 A back alley in Agra, India.
 Stray cows were walking around.
 I got a glimpse of the reality that most parts of India are still poor.